refinedmods/refinedstorage2/doc/architecture/decision/004-coverage-requirements.md

 our testing focus there and establish coverage requirements.

 However, sometimes it is still advised to write a test for platform code, even if there are no coverage requirements for it.
-For that reason, the `refinedstorage2-platform-test` module exists, to provide helpers to deal with Minecraft code.
+For that reason, the `refinedstorage-platform-test` module exists, to provide helpers to deal with Minecraft code.

 ## Consequences